makotokw/wp-gfm/README.md

 ``[markdown]`` as shortcode for PHP-Markdown, convert by using ``\Michelf\Markdown`` class inside WordPress.

-``[gfm]`` as shortcode for Github Flavored Markdown, convert by using the Render API outside WordPress.
-Default Render API is Github Render API, limits requests to 60 per hour for unauthenticated requests.
+``[gfm]`` as shortcode for GitHub Flavored Markdown, convert by using the Render API outside WordPress.
+Default Render API is GitHub Render API, limits requests to 60 per hour for unauthenticated requests.
 Alternatives Render API that works on heroku is here: https://github.com/makotokw/ruby-markdown-render-api